LLNL/merlin/docs/source/modules/introduction.rst

 stack can be quite large, such that our team couldn't possibly keep track of it all.
 These are valid concerns; however, we've found it much easier to quickly develop a portable system with a small team by treating (appropriately chosen) third party libraries as underlying infrastructure.
-(Sure you *could* build and use your compiler, but *should* you?)
+(Sure you *could* build and use your own compiler, but *should* you?)

 Merlin manages the increased risk that comes with relying on software that is out of our control by: